thephpleague/uri/uri/manipulation.md

 To ease these operations the package introduces the concept of URI modifiers

-A URI modifier must follow the following rules:
+A URI modifier:

-- It must be a callable.
+- must be a callable.
 If the URI modifier is a class it must implement PHP's `__invoke` method.
-- The callable expects its single argument to be an League URI object or a PSR-7 `UriInterface` object and **must return a instance of the submitted object**.
+- expects its single argument to be an League URI object or a PSR-7 `UriInterface` object and **must return a instance of the submitted object**.
-- If the URI modifier is an object it must be immutable.
-Updating its parameters must return a new instance with the modified parameters.
+- must be an immutable value object if it is an object.
-- Apart from validating it's own parameters, URI modifiers are transparent when dealing with error and exceptions.
-They must not alter of silence them.
+- are transparent when dealing with error and exceptions.
+They must not alter of silence them apart from validating their own parameters.

 Let's recreate the above example using a URI modifier.